MRCToxBioinformatics/U2OS-OOPS-NaArsenite/README.md

-# insulin_starvation
+# Effect of Sodium arsenite treatment on U2OS
-OOPS analysis of insulin starvation
+OOPS analysis of two doses of sodium arsenite treatment